darshan-hpc/darshan/darshan-runtime/doc/darshan-runtime.rst

     ./configure --with-log-path=/darshan-logs --with-jobid-env=PBS_JOBID CC=mpicc

-The ``darshan-gen-*`` scripts described earlier in this document can be used to create variants of the standard mpicc/mpicxx/mpif77/mpif90 scripts that are Darshan enabled.
-These scripts will work correctly for both dynamic and statically linked executables.
+The MPICH profile configuration method described earlier in this document can be used to add Darshan instrumentation to executables at compile time.

 Linux clusters using Intel MPI
 ----------------------------------------